egonw/cdk-cxsmiles/docs/liebisch.md

 <img src="./images/generated/FA_14:1.svg" width="400" alt="Depiction of a theoretical structure of FA 14:1" />
 <!-- <code>FA14Branching</code> -->

+If we take this loose definition, the number of possible structures is high.
+With Surge we can enumerate the number of structures

 ## References

 1. <a name="citeref1"></a>Liebisch G, Vizcaíno JA, Köfeler H, Trötzmüller M, Griffiths WJ, Schmitz G, et al. Shorthand notation for lipid structures derived from mass spectrometry.
 J Lipid Res.
 2013 Apr 2;54(6):1523–30.  doi:[10.1194/JLR.M033506](https://doi.org/10.1194/JLR.M033506) ([Scholia](https://scholia.toolforge.org/doi/10.1194/JLR.M033506))